Bevan French

 French began his career playing for amateur club Tingha Tigers, playing first team rugby at age 15.
-In 2013, he signed for Parramatta Eels in the NRL making his first team debut the year after.
+In 2013, he signed for Parramatta Eels in the NRL, making his first team debut the year after.
 In 2019, he left Parramatta for Wentworthville Magpies in the NSW Cup where he played for six months before joining Wigan.
 Internationally, he has represented the Indigenous All Stars.

-With Wigan, French has won two Super League Grand Finals in 2023, and 2024, two Challenge Cup finals in 2022 and 2024, in addition to the World Club Challenge in 2024.
+With Wigan, French has won two Super League Grand Finals (in 2023, and 2024), three Challenge Cup finals (in 2022, 2024, and 2026), in addition to the World Club Challenge in 2024.
 The 2024 campaign saw him become the first player in British rugby league history to win Man of the Match in all three finals.

 Background

 French was born in Inverell, New South Wales, Australia, and is of Indigenous Australian descent.
 He is the nephew of former Australian international and St George Illawarra Dragons winger Nathan Blacklock.

 He played his junior rugby league for the Tingha Tigers.
 French was educated and 2013 graduate at Inverell High School.